MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/nodejs.md

     }
     ```

- 1. In the same function, use the request library to send your query to the API. `response_handler` is defined in the next section.
+ 1. In the same function, use the request library to send your query to the API.
+The `response_handler` is defined in the next section.

     ```javascript
         //...